codingMustache/codingMustache/README.md

 ## Joke of the Day

-It’s hard to explain puns to kleptomaniacs, because they take everything literally.
+I always wanted to look into why I procrastinate, but I keep putting it off.

 ## Daily Trivia

-What was the name given to Android 4.3?
+Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
- 1. Jelly Bean
+ 1. 44.1 kHz
- 2. Froyo
+ 2. 32.0 kHz
- 3. Nutella
+ 3. 1.5 MHz
- 4. Lollipop
+ 4. 20.5 kHz

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  44.1 kHz
 </details>